rockzehh/kingssandbox/readme.md

 Built against SourceMod *1.10.0-git6497* and Metamod: Source *1.10.7-git971*.

+This plugin uses [Updater](https://forums.alliedmods.net/showthread.php?t=169095) to update its files, and is required.
+This plugin uses [More Colors](https://forums.alliedmods.net/showthread.php?t=185016) for the text color.
+It is required if you want to recompile the plugin.

 ## Installation

 Extract the zip file into your server directory with [SourceMod](https://www.sourcemod.net/) and [Metamod: Source](https://www.sourcemm.net/) installed.